slomil/GamesSolver/README.md

-# GameSolver
+# GamesSolver
-Solver for puzzle games such as Mastermind,Sudoku,Numbrix &amp; Hidato,15-puzzle game,Connecting Dots,etc. using searching algorithms with heuristics.
+Solver for puzzle games such as Mastermind,Sudoku,Numbrix &amp; Hidato,15-puzzle game,Connecting Dots,etc. using different searching algorithms with heuristics.